Nathan-Bernardo/awesome-autonomous-cars/README.md

 # awesome-autonomous-cars
-A comprehensive list of related content on autonomous vehicles, ranging from battery technology and sensors to reinforcement learning
+A comprehensive list of related content on autonomous vehicles, ranging from battery technology and sensors to reinforcement learning.

 ## Contents
 * Battery technology